mmarcon/compass-mdbw22/README.md

 Here are a few suggestions to take this exercise beyond the basics:

  * Only list the top 10 winning cards.
  * See if you can change things around to evaluate the % of games that were won by a user who had each card.
-The collection schemas may not be optimal for this e you may need to reorganize the data.
+The collection schemas may not be optimal for this use case and you may need to refactor it.
  * Create the corresponding [HTTPS endpoint](https://www.mongodb.com/docs/atlas/app-services/endpoints/configure/) and update the [Next.js application](./nextjs-app) adding a page that points to your HTTPS endpoint.